go-smart/goosefoot-elmer-modules/docs/index.md

 [CDM](https://go-smart.github.io/gssa/cdm/overview/) later,
 but, in general, provides a simple workflow for taking STL surfaces, producing a volumetric mesh, running an Elmer simulation and returning a clean STL isosurface.
-Moreover, it is scriptable and using fairly flexible command-line arguments, and terminal output is nicely colour-coded.
+Moreover, it is scriptable using fairly flexible command-line arguments, and terminal output is nicely colour-coded.

 Execution of the workflow is managed by [go-smart-launcher](go-smart-launcher.md).